|About Us News Resources Login Become a member Help Search|

 “He wants another,” she maintained.
 “Though I may refuse him, he is free in his endeavor to win my affections until my father would turn him away.”

 “As would I,” Elemmirë concurred, tossing her head defiantly with a flash of her diadem.
-“But it matters not, for I shall never be his wife.
-And as matters stand, there are hosts of others I would gladly consider.”
+“It matters not, for I shall never be his wife.
+There are hosts of others I would gladly consider.”
 She smiled again, her grim countenance vanishing like clouds before the night wind.
 “It seems each day brings yet another to cross my path when least I expect him.”

 If that was a cue, Thranduil ignored it.
-“We must learn to expect the unexpected,” was all he said as he turned away, but with more dry sardonicism than humor.
+“We must learn to expect the unexpected,” was all he said as he turned away.
 “Such is the only lesson life has taught me with any certainty.”

 |<< Back||Next >>|